 Offered By: College of Education

 Individuals with a desire to teach and a bachelor’s degree outside of education can gain the skills and knowledge to lead elementary classrooms.
 With a curriculum approved by the Arizona State Board of Education, our Master of Education (MEd) in Elementary Education prepares you to attain your initial teacher licensure.
-Offered online by the College of Education, this masters in elementary education program provides the training and application to help you engage and manage youth in 21st century learning communities.
-Throughout the online masters in elementary education program, you examine prescribed teaching methods and strategies, and develop innovative plans to improve student outcomes.
+Offered online by the College of Education, this master's in elementary education program provides the training and application to help you engage and manage youth in the 21st century learning communities.
+Throughout the online masters in elementary education program, you examine prescribed teaching methods and strategies and develop innovative plans to improve student outcomes.
 Learn assessment techniques in addition content relevant to learners in grades 1-8.

-Learn the Foundation of Elementary Education The masters in elementary education online is designed to afford you the foundations of education and intertwines evidence-based theory with advanced teaching methods.
+The master's in elementary education online is designed to afford you the foundations of education and intertwines evidence-based theory with advanced teaching methods.
 All courses are directly aligned with the specialized professional teaching standards and associated national content standards.
 In this program, you will evaluate instructional strategies for multiple content areas, including English as a second language (ESL), health, social studies, math, and science.

 What You Will Learn

-Study Our Masters in Elementary Education Curriculum Throughout this online masters in elementary education program, you will review the following topics:
+Study Our Masters in Elementary Education Curriculum Throughout this online master's in elementary education program, you will review the following topics:

-- The construction, analysis and interpretation of psychological tests to measure learning outcome
+- The construction, analysis, and interpretation of psychological tests to measure learning outcome.

-- Collaboration to increase instructional effectiveness and student learning
+- Collaboration to increase instructional effectiveness and student learning.

-- The nature, origins and history of psychoanalysis and psychotherapy
+- The nature, origins, and history of psychoanalysis and psychotherapy.

-- Human learning and cognition
+- Human learning and cognition.

-- Humanistic, transpersonal and existential psychology in relation to motivation, needs, love and existence
+- Humanistic, transpersonal and existential psychology in relation to motivation, needs, love, and existence.

-- Theories of inquiry and appropriate tests and measures
+- Theories of inquiry and appropriate tests and measures.

 As a graduate of the Master of Education in Elementary Education degree program, you will be qualified to pursue teaching positions within public, private and alternative educational settings.
 Potential career titles include elementary education teacher, child development specialist and child advocate.

 Full-time faculty members and fully trained adjunct instructors, equipped with strong academic backgrounds and practical experience in their fields, support you every step of the way.
 Designed with the career-oriented professional in mind, our online classes provide an intimate environment that stimulates engaging and challenging discussions.

 Night classes are designed for a specific number of students, providing a warm and nurturing environment that supports an engaging experience.
 In an evening cohort, you will progress through your degree program with the same career-minded classmates, providing an opportunity to network and forge relationships that go beyond the classroom.

 This school offers programs in:

-Last updated October 23, 2017
+Last updated December 8, 2017